mark-watson/SwiftAI-book/manuscript/preface.md

 # Preface

 Why use Swift for hacking AI?
 Common Lisp has been my go-to language for artificial intelligence development and research since 1982.
-The transition to using Swift was a transition motivated by practical aspects of Swift and the Swift ecosystem.
+My transition to often using Swift is motivated by practical aspects of Swift and the Swift ecosystem.

 The Swift language has also replaced much of my Python workflow for AI work.